Here's some recent news from the Naropa alumnx community! Check out the updates, organized by graduation year.

-Tyler Norris, MDiv '11 and current Naropa board member, was recently featured on the Social Venture Network talking about how the health of people is a powerful argument to bring together many diverse voices around social policies.
+Tyler Norris, MDiv '11 and current Naropa board chair, was recently featured on the Social Venture Network talking about how the health of people is a powerful argument to bring together many diverse voices around social policies.
 Norris currently serves as Vice President of Total Health Partnerships at Kaiser Permanente.
-Read the interview with Norris online

 Amie Irene Winters, MA '09, recently published her first novel, Strange Luck - a fantasy novel in the vein of The Neverending Story meets The Wizard of Oz.
 Winters is a former park ranger turned YA Fantasy author.
 She is currently working on a sequel to her first novel.
 Learn more about Winters' work and find a copy of the novel.

-Jorge Rodriguez-Miralles, MFA '08, shared one of his most recent publications, "Traducciones" which is available online here.
+Jorge Rodriguez-Miralles, MFA '08, shared one of his most recent publications, "Traducciones."
 Rodriguez-Miralles is a poet, literary critic, translator and activist for peace and the environment.
 He has published his work in magazines such as Ragazine, The Cimarron Review, Danse Macabre, TheThePoetry, Bombay Gin, Big Bridge and Metropolis.
 He currently teaches at Miami Dade College and the University of St. Thomas (Florida).
 In 2014 he published his book of poems Everything / Nothing.

 Tristan Duke, BA '08, was featured in The News-Gazette about his work as a photographer building the Liminal Camera.
 In 2008, he founded Infinity Light Science and recently created holograms for several recording artists.
 Duke also is a fellow at the Museum of Jurassic Technology, a museum that displays artifacts in a way that breaks down conventional boundaries between art and science.
 Read more about Duke's work.